To view the specimen ballot for the upcoming Special Town Election on November 28th, please visit our Online Specimen Ballot.

 Acceptable identification includes a driver's license, current and valid photo id (such as those issued by the Registry), current utility bill, bank statement, government check, paycheck or other government document showing your name and the address at which you are registering.
 The identification is not kept; it is only used to support the identification supplied on the registration form.

-State law prohibits the display of political paraphernalia within 150 feet of the entrance to the polling location.
-Signs, stickers and even lapel buttons are not permitted within this restricted zone.
-The School Committee has enacted a written policy to prohibit the dissemination of all non-school information on school grounds.
+State law prohibits the display of campaign activity within 150 feet of the entrance to the polling location.
+Signs, stickers, apparel, and even lapel buttons are not permitted within this restricted zone.
+Further information can be found in this Election Advisory by the Elections Division.

 Absentee Voting Requirements

-Voters who are unable to vote on election day because of physical disability, religious beliefs or travel may vote by absentee ballot.
+Voters who are unable to vote on election day because of physical disability, religious beliefs, or who are outside of Town for the duration of the election may vote by absentee ballot.
 State law limits the availability of absentee ballots to the three listed circumstances.
 Absentee ballots are not available for mere inconvenience, or because of ordinary commuting.
 If you will be absent from Hopkinton for an extended period of time, you may submit a single application for all elections occurring within the year the application is accepted.

 Obtaining an Absentee Ballot

-Applications for absentee ballots may be obtained from the Town Clerk, the Office of the Secretary of State or on the Forms link on this web site.
+Applications for absentee ballots may be obtained from the Town Clerk or the Office of the Secretary of State.
+The latest version of this application can be found at this link.
 The voter or a family member may submit an application for a voter.
 Also, any form of written communication requesting an absentee ballot may be filed with the Town Clerk’s office.
 The voter or family member must sign all written requests under the pains and penalties of perjury before a ballot will be made available.
+Applications in languages other than English can be found here.

 Returning the Application for an Absentee Ballot